 Aug 2013 - May 2015

-I helped students get situated to life in a university residence and enhanced their on-campus experience by providing important peer-to-peer support in a wide range of circumstances - such as mental health issues, relationship problems, academic and financial challenges, and substance abuse.
+I helped students get situated to life in a university residence and enhanced their on-campus experience by providing important peer-to-peer support in a wide range of circumstances - including mental health issues, relationship problems, academic and financial challenges, and substance abuse.
 I also created and implemented programs to encourage student engagement and educational support, and served as an overnight responder to manage crises, conflicts, and policy-related incidents within the residence hall.
 My role as a Resident Assistant was one of the most rewarding jobs I had during my college career!
 As a Welcome Week Leader, I facilitated the transition of 5600 incoming students to NYU by facilitating workshops and serving as a peer mentor.